UniMath/agda-unimath/src/elementary-number-theory/catalan-numbers.lagda.md

 ### Binomial difference formula for the Catalan numbers

-The Catalan numbers may be computed as a difference of consecutive binomial coefficients
+The Catalan numbers may be computed as a distance between two consecutive binomial coefficients

 $$
 C_n = {2n \choose n} - {2n \choose n + 1}.